A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduce a judge-aware ranking framework for evaluating large language models without ground-truth labels.
-By extending the BTL model with judge-specific discrimination parameters, our approach jointly estimates latent model quality scores and judge reliability, automatically down-weighting unreliable evaluators through the likelihood function.
-We establish the statistical foundations of the proposed model, and show that our method consistently outperforms unweighted baselines on real-world benchmarks.
+By extending the BTL model with judge-specific discrimination parameters, our approach jointly estimates latent model quality scores and judge-specific discrimination, automatically down-weighting low-discrimination evaluators through the likelihood function.
+We establish the statistical foundations of the proposed model and demonstrate empirical improvements over unweighted baselines on real-world benchmarks.
+Beyond evaluating LLMs, the proposed judge-aware framework is also applicable to other settings where items are assessed via pairwise comparisons by judges with heterogeneous discrimination ability, such as expert panels in medicine or peer-review-style evaluations.

-Beyond evaluating LLMs, the proposed judge-aware framework is also applicable to other settings where items are assessed via pairwise comparisons by judges with heterogeneous reliability, such as expert panels in medicine or peer-review-style evaluations.
-Future work includes incorporating multi-dimensional quality attributes of candidate models and introducing task-specific scores that allow judge reliability to vary across tasks rather than remain static.
+Several limitations point to directions for future investigation.
+The judge-specific discrimination parameter \(\gamma_k\) is a global scalar and does not capture task- or domain-specific variation in judge reliability; extending to covariate-dependent discrimination is a natural next step, and Appendix~\ref{app:length-augmented} provides a preliminary illustration using question length.
+The current model assumes conditionally independent judge errors given the latent scores and judge-specific parameters, leaving correlated errors or shared biases among similar judges to future work.
+Finally, Appendix~\ref{app:sparsity} provides an empirical robustness check under connected sparse designs, while a systematic theory for highly imbalanced, limited-overlap, or adaptive comparison graphs remains future work.